-Commitments On May 2, 2022, the Authority renewed an Employment Agreement with the Executive Director, effective June 1, 2022, which replaced an agreement with similar provisions.
-The Agreement is for four years, and the Board will vote on an additional four year term at least sixty days in advance of the end of the current four year term.
-The Executive Director may terminate the Agreement at any time, provided she gives at least sixty days written notice to the Board prior to her resignation.
-The Agreement may be terminated by the Board at any time, provided sixty days written notice is given and due process is followed.
-If the Executive Director is terminated without cause, the Authority is obligated to pay a lump sum equal to the salary and benefits she would have received for the remainder of the four year term.
+Commitments The Authority renewed an Employment Agreement with the Executive Director, effective January 1, 2022.
+The Agreement is for five years.
+It may be renewed automatically, upon approval of the board.
+The Executive Director may terminate the Agreement at any time, if at least thirty days written notice is given.

+The Agreement may be terminated by the Authority for cause, if at least thirty days written notice is given.
+If the Executive Director is terminated without cause, the Authority is obligated to pay a lump sum equal to the salary and benefits he would have received for the remainder of the three year term.
 If the Executive Director leaves for any reason, the Authority is obligated to pay all unused but earned annual leave, in accordance with the Employment Agreement.